tradingstrategy-ai/docs/source/programming/market-data/candle-format.rst

 - For any missing sparse timestamps, generate a candle where open/high/low close are set the the volume to zero using :term:`forward fill`.

+Some methods for forward fill your data:

+- :py:meth:`tradeexecutor.strategy.trading_strategy_universe.TradingStrategyUniverse.create_from_dataset`
+  takes `forward_fill` argument (`False` by default).
+You can use this in your `create_trading_universe` function to forward fill loaded data.

+- For low-level forward filling see :py:func:`tradingstrategy.utils.groupeduniverse.resample_candles` and :py:func:`tradingstrategy.utils.groupeduniverse.resample_series`.

 Distinction between buys and sells
 ----------------------------------